JohnTong12/Rain-fall-Preddiction/README.md

  ![](assest/statiscal.png)

  numeric feature shaded yellow having the largest effect size meaning it has the strongest relationship with the target variable

+ ----
+ # Interactions
+ The first interaction we deed was about the numerical variable distribution with our target variable RainTommorrow